clueboard/milc/README.md

 Note: This list was compiled in 2018.
 In 2020 I edited the list to remove dead projects but I not go searching for new projects.
-The time for justifying MILC's existance has passed.
+The time for justifying MILC's existence has passed.

 ### Argparse

 The built-in argparse module is amazing- MILC uses it under the hood.
-Using it directly as an enduser is complicated and error-prone however.
+Using it directly as an end-user is complicated and error-prone however.
 The common patterns mean you end up putting the definition of CLI arguments in a different place from the code that uses those arguments.